NathanielHart44/rspdocs/docs/index.md

 # Getting Started

-RSP is a RESTful API that provides a centralized way for game developers to access and manage player data across different games and platforms.
-This guide will help you set up your development environment and make requests to the RSP API.
+### What is RSP?

+We built RSP to provide a simple, robust, and scalable way for web3 multiplayer games to provide revenue sharing to their player and investor bases.
+The RSP API provides a unified interface for managing player data and relationships, giving you the tools to create engaging and rewarding experiences for your players with previously unfeasible functionality.

 ### Prerequisites